How to Rescue a Dog from a Shelter or Pound

 - Do not make excuses for your new dog!
-You may observe he is shy around men or strangers, many people think the dog was abused before they got him.
+As an example, you may observe he is shy around men or strangers and instantly think the dog was abused before you got him.
 He may have had a scary experience, but generally, if you don’t know for a fact he was, he was probably just not socialized.
 To use the excuse, “Oh, be careful with him, he was abused as a puppy,” is an immobilizing thought.
 Instead of carefully avoiding things that frighten your dog, give that man/stranger an irresistible treat to give to your dog every time they meet; you may be able to work through the problem!
 What may have happened in your rescue dog’s past doesn’t need to cripple him for life!

-- In the first weeks go to as many places as possible with your dog so he learns the trust and follow you everywhere; a visit to the vet, visiting a friends home, trips to different dogparks, take him in the car/on public transport, etc.
+- In the first weeks go to as many places as possible with your dog so he learns to trust and follow you everywhere; a visit to the vet, visiting a friends home, trips to different dog parks, take him in the car/on public transport, etc.

-- Have Patience with your dog, don’t expect miracles in hours or days.
+- Have patience with your dog.
+Don’t expect miracles in a few hours or a couple of days.
 Your dog might need some time to acclimate.
-Trust and leadership take time and so don’t be disappointed when for example your dog wants to hide under the couch the first days.
-Just keep calm and keep bringing him back
+Trust and leadership take time so don’t be disappointed when, for example, your dog wants to hide under the couch the first couple of days.
+Just keep calm and give him time.

-- When in doubt, do not hesitate to engage the help of an experienced behaviorist or trainer to help ease the adoptee’s transition into your home and your life
+- When in doubt, do not hesitate to engage the help of an experienced behaviorist, or trainer, to help ease the adoption transition into your home and your life